 Each Subscriber must receive its own Location Account Number(s).
 The details corresponding to such Location Account Number should be that of the Subscriber.

-The Contracting Party must report its Subscriber’s Use of Information Supplier-Controlled Real-Time Data and Recipient-Controlled Real-Time Data under separate Information Product codes.
+The Contracting Party must report its Subscriber’s Use of Information Supplier-Controlled Information and Recipient-Controlled Information under separate Information Product codes.
 For the avoidance of doubt, the Contracting Party must maintain different Information Product codes for the reporting of Information Supplier-Controlled versus Recipient-Controlled Information.
 It is advised to use the Information Product codes specified by Euronext.

-In order for the Subscriber to be eligible for the EIF Site waiver (as described in the EMDA Redistribution Policy), the Contracting Party shall report the EIF Site in accordance with this Policy under separate Information Product codes as specified by Euronext.
+For the Subscriber to be eligible for the EIF Site waiver (as described in the EMDA Redistribution Policy), the Contracting Party shall report the EIF Site in accordance with this Policy under separate Information Product codes as specified by Euronext.

-In order for the Subscriber to be eligible for the educational Use waiver (as described in the EMDA Redistribution Policy), the Contracting Party shall report such educational Use in accordance with this Policy under a Location Account Number as agreed in advance with Euronext.
+For the Subscriber to be eligible for the educational Use waiver (as described in the EMDA Redistribution Policy), the Contracting Party shall report such educational Use in accordance with this Policy under a Location Account Number as agreed in advance with Euronext.

-In order for the Subscriber to be eligible for the National Competent Authority waiver (as described in the EMDA Redistribution Policy), the Contracting Party shall report such Use by the NCA in accordance with this Policy under a Location Account Number as agreed in advance with Euronext.
+For the Subscriber to be eligible for the National Competent Authority waiver (as described in the EMDA Redistribution Policy), the Contracting Party shall report such Use by the NCA in accordance with this Policy under a Location Account Number as agreed in advance with Euronext.

 Reporting Subscribers Approved to report Natural User